 Where parents choose to defer entry, the school may reasonably expect that the child would start at the beginning of a new school term/half term.

-Arrangements can be made by prospective parents, of any age child, to visit the school by appointment.
+Arrangements can be made by prospective parents, of any age child, to visit the school by appointment on the contact details above.
 The Headteacher will be pleased to show you and your children around the school and provide further information.
 We can also make arrangements for your child to spend a morning/afternoon or day with their new class prior to entry.

 There is no guarantee of a place for children living in the priority admission area.

 As set out in the Primary Education in Essex 2021/2022 booklet in the event of oversubscription places will be allocated using the following criteria in the order given:

 - looked After Children and previously looked after children (as defined in the booklet).

 - children living in the priority admission area with a sibling attending the school.

 - children living in the priority admission area.

 - children living outside the priority admission area with a sibling attending the school.